Pancreatoblastoma: Diagnosis

+Histopathology shows two pancreatic lines of differentiation which can be acinar, ductal or neuroendocrine.

+Characteristic feature is presence of squamoid nests.
+Tumor is overall hypercellular, with lobules separated by fibrotic bands.

 Treatment

 If the tumor is operable, the first line of therapy should be surgical resection.
 Then, after surgical resection, adjuvant chemotherapy should be given, even in stage I disease.
 In patients with inoperable disease, chemotherapy alone should be given.
 A multi-disciplinary approach to the treatment, including surgeons, oncologists, pathologists, radiologists, and radiation oncologists, is often the best approach to managing these patients.